 Why Businesses Like ACH Payments

 Businesses benefit from sending and receiving ACH payments.
 When customers pay by check, businesses need to wait for the mail to arrive - then they need to get the check to the bank.
 Payments get lost sometimes, and entering those payments into a recordkeeping system is labor-intensive.
 Electronic payments are received more quickly and reliably, and there’s no need to forward checks to the bank and wait a few days to find out which checks bounced.
-For businesses that accept payment by credit card, it costs less for businesses to use ACH than it costs to accept a credit card payment.
+For businesses that accept payment by credit card, it costs less to process ACH than it costs to accept a credit card payment.